rhdhorchestrator/rhdhorchestrator.github.io/content/main/docs/serverless-workflows/configuration/token-exchange.md

 Do not enable token propagation for the same `<auth_name>` if you need token exchange.
 If both are enabled, propagation takes precedence and no exchange is performed.

-If you do need propagation for other services/schemes, configure per service and auth name (example):
+If you do need propagation in another specification file having a similar scheme name, configure per scheme name on the specification level:
 ```
-quarkus.openapi-generator.<service_id>.auth.<auth_name>.token-propagation=true
-quarkus.openapi-generator.<service_id>.auth.<auth_name>.header-name=X-Authorization-<provider>
+quarkus.openapi-generator.<another_service_id>.auth.<auth_name>.token-propagation=true
+quarkus.openapi-generator.<another_service_id>.auth.<auth_name>.header-name=X-Authorization-<provider>
 ```

 # Caching and persistence

 When enabled, exchanged tokens are cached per process instance and auth name, with proactive refresh before expiry.
 By default, an in‑memory cache is used.
-To persist cache entries, add the JDBC persistence extension:
+To persist cache entries, add the JDBC persistence extension in the `QUARKUS_EXTENSIONS` when building the image: see https://sonataflow-docs-preview-pr-737.surge.sh/serverlessworkflow/latest/cloud/operator/build-and-deploy-workflows.html#passing-build-arguments-to-internal-workflow-builder

+For local debug/dev, you can add it in your local `pom.xml` file:

 ```
 <dependency>